svakulenk0/ResearchInPeace/README.md

 # ResearchInPeace (R.I.P.)
-Breaking News Detector for Academics
+Breaking News Detector for Academics.

+Academic News Engine over the Twitter stream.

 A collection of Python scripts to obtain and store data from the Twitter API.